 During my morning run on Monday, I took a pretty good fall after tripping over an uneven sidewalk and went flying, face first, into the ground.
 Luckily (or probably unluckily) I reached out and caught myself before my face hit the ground, but not before my iPhone shattered into a thousand pieces and a couple expletives escaped my mouth in front of the 8-year-old who was outside playing since it was Columbus Day and all the kids were out of school.
 Yay.

 So that’s my story about falling.
 Now back to fall.
-And this amazing Apple Farro Salad that has all the amazing fall flavors bundled up into one healthy, delicious dish.
+And this amazing vegan apple sage farro salad that has all the amazing fall flavors bundled up into one healthy, delicious dish.

 If you’ve never tried farro, you’re not alone.
 When Mr. Table first saw it, he called it ‘boiled sunflower seeds.’
 After trying this salad, farro’s nickname got upgraded to ‘barley.’
 Good try babe.
 Farro is actually an ‘ancient grain’ that is a form of wheat left in whole form (usually), making it a healthy whole grain.
 It’s high in fiber and could even have higher antioxidant content than today’s commercial wheat varieties.